Finding the right basketball shoes to maximize your play on the court can be tough.

 A popular traction pattern that is used in basketball shoes is the “herringbone” pattern, which is essentially a pattern comprised of zig-zag lines of rubber that provide players with traction in every direction, and also prevent dust from sticking to the sole of the shoe.

-The Herringbone pattern is a reliable pattern, and the same can’t be said for other patterns that brands often try to push out either because they want to innovate, or because they simply want to be different.
+The Herringbone pattern is reliable, and the same can’t be said for other patterns that brands often try to push out either because they want to innovate, or because they simply want to be different.
 If you want something that works, go with the Herringbone pattern.

 Although it’s difficult to differentiate good from bad rubber, there are some things to keep in mind when evaluating this type of stuff.